Join Comunidad Connect in the Dominican Republic

-Service Learning Journeys typically last from one to two weeks and include technical and non-technical volunteer work, service learning, recreational excursions
+Traveling with Comunidad Connect combines eco-tourism with community service, so volunteers have fun while making a difference in the lives of others.
+Our Service Learning Journeys typically last from one to two weeks and include technical and non-technical volunteer work, recreational excursions

-and cultural immersion.
-Groups can select sites in Nicaragua or the Dominican Republic to complete coursework, research objectives, and/or community projects.
+and cultural exchange activities.
+Groups can visit sites in Nicaragua or the Dominican Republic and customize itineraries based on learning objectives, aspirations for community service, or areas of interest.

-These projects include home renovation, clean-cook ovens and stoves, and water filters.
-Volunteers can also engage on a community level by working with health promoters, youth groups, local churches and clinics to improve community assets such as parks, schools, clinics, and community centers.
+Community projects vary based on the season and local priorities at the time, but often include home renovation, clean-cook ovens and stoves, concrete floors and water filters.
+Volunteers can also drive impact on a community level by working with local health promoters, youth groups, churches and clinics to improve community assets such as parks, schools, clinics, and community centers.

-Jon Thompson- CEO, Yarisleidy Cortez- Director of Community, Enma Gutierrez- Los Robles Nurse
+Jon Thompson- Co-Founder / CEO, Yarisleidy Cortez- Director of Community Development, Enma Gutierrez- Los Robles Nurse

-Nicaragua, nicknamed the land of lakes and volcanoes, is a truly a sight to behold.
+Nicaragua, nicknamed the “land of lakes and volcanoes“, is a sight to behold.
 From the majestic rolling mountains of Jinotega, to the inviting beaches of San Juan del Sur, Nicaragua captures the hearts and imagination of all who visit.
 Known for their warm hospitality, rich cooking, and easy-going demeanor, Nicaraguans make strangers feel like family.

 However, a tumultuous history and stifled development has left the country as one of the poorest in the eastern hemisphere.
 In rural areas, poverty rates are especially high, where 50% of households live in extreme poverty.
 Of a population of nearly 6 million, about 800,000 Nicaraguans lack access to improved water sources.